Crawlerway

 The Crawlerway was originally designed to support the weight of the Saturn V rocket and its payload, plus the Launch Umbilical Tower and mobile launcher platform, atop a crawler-transporter during the Apollo program.
 It was also used from 1981 to 2011 to transport the lighter Space Shuttles to their launch pads.

 Construction of the Crawlerway connected Merritt Island with the mainland, forming a peninsula.
 The main vehicle access road to and from the launch pads, the Saturn Causeway, runs alongside the Crawlerway.

 Construction

 The Crawlerway is composed of two 40 ft lanes, separated by a 50 ft median.
-The top layer is Tennessee river rock, 4 in thick on the straight sections and 8 in thick on curves.
-Tennessee river rock was chosen for many properties, including hardness, roundness, sphericity and LA abrasion test score.
+The top layer is Alabama river rock, 4 in thick on the straight sections and 8 in thick on curves.
+Alabama river rock was chosen for many properties, including hardness, roundness, sphericity and LA abrasion test score.
 Beneath that is 4 ft of graded, crushed stone, resting on two layers of fill.
 By 2013, a project to repair and upgrade the Crawlerway was undertaken, the first time since it was constructed that the foundation had been repaired.
 Additional rock was added to the surface in June 2014.